andgate/noggin/docs/FEATURES.md

 ---

+## AI-Powered Features

 ### Module Creation

-The Module Creation workflow enables users to build new modules tailored to their learning needs:

-1. **Add Source Materials**:
-   Drag and drop PDFs, text, or other content files into the new module’s directory.
-2. **Generate Quizzes**:
+A simple workflow for creating new learning modules:

+-   **Initialize Module**: Create a new module directory with the required structure
+-   **Add Sources**: Import learning materials (PDFs, text files, etc.)

+### Quiz Generation

-   Use integrated AI providers to create quizzes from the provided sources.
-The quizzes are stored locally and can be practiced immediately.
+Leverages AI to create comprehensive quizzes from module content:

-3. **Practice & Track**:
-   Start using the new module right away.
-Over time, submissions accumulate, painting a detailed picture of the user’s progress.
+-   **Content Analysis**: Process source materials to identify key concepts
+-   **Question Creation**: Generate both multiple-choice and written response questions
+-   **Local Storage**: Save generated quizzes as static files in `.mod/quizzes/`

+### Quiz Grading

+Automated assessment of quiz submissions using AI:

+-   **Feedback Generation**: Provide detailed explanations for incorrect answers
+-   **Submission Storage**: Save graded attempts to `.mod/submissions/`

 ---

 ## User Workflows

-1. **Studying a Module**:
+1. **Creating and Setting Up a Module**:

-   Open the Practice Feed, choose a module card, and start a quiz.
-View submissions anytime to understand growth and areas for improvement.
+    - Initialize a new module with a descriptive name
+    - Add source materials (PDFs, text files) to the module folder
+    - Review and organize sources as needed

+2. **Generating Learning Content**:

+    - Generate quizzes from module content using AI
+    - Save generated quizzes to the module's quiz folder

+3. **Daily Study Practice**:

+    - Open the Practice Feed to see suggested modules
+    - Choose a module based on review recommendations
+    - Select and attempt a quiz from the module
+    - Review feedback after submission
+    - Track progress through submission history

-2. **Managing Modules**:
+4. **Managing Modules**:

-   Use the Module Explorer to adjust sources, review quizzes, or look at past submissions.
-Everything is in one place, locally stored, and visible.
+    - Use the Module Explorer to view all materials

-3. **Creating a Module**:
-   Add source materials, create quizzes, and begin practicing.
-Tailor content to your interests or learning goals without external constraints.

-4. **Adjusting Settings**:
-   Open the Settings Panel to tweak appearance, manage AI keys, or import/export modules as needed.
+    - Review past quiz submissions
+    - Access source materials and quizzes directly

+5. **System Configuration**:
+    - Configure AI provider settings and API keys
+    - Customize interface preferences and theme
+    - Import/export modules as needed

 ---